-For a number of specific disorders, patients come to Radboudumc from all over the Netherlands and sometimes even abroad.
+For a number of specific conditions and disorders, patients come to Radboudumc from all over the Netherlands and sometimes even abroad.
 On many disorders we cover detailed information.

 go to 'aandoeningen'